caiomarte/caiomarte/README.md

 ## Currently, I have been
 **Working on**
-- :soon: Leveraging CDK and CI/CD to deploy an AWS platform on EKS with custom networking configuration and VPN connection
+- 📦 EKS platform architecture
+- :signal_strength: Custom networking and VPN on EKS
+- :gear: Infra as Code with AWS CDK
+- 🏗️ CI/CD pipeline on Bitbucket for CDK-managed infra

 **Learning about**
+- :signal_strength: EKS networking
+- :gear: Infra as Code with CDK
+- 🏗️ Bitbucket
 - :cloud: AWS Certified DevOps Engineer Professional Certification
-- :writing_hand: Technical writing

 **Doing aside**
-- :gear: Writing content about Terraform
+- :writing_hand: Looking for short-term writing gigs
 - :gear: Building a Terraform library of personal AWS solutions

 ## My core experience is